JennEYoon/deep-learning/chollet2/mynotes.md

 #### Dec 6, 2021 small group:
 Chp 3 today.
 Intro to Keras, some code.
 Read first, then try running Tensorflow code.

+#### May and June 2022 small group, chp 11 Transformers.

+Still have difficulty understanding Transformers.
+Review keras code again, final 2 code segments of seq-to-seq part.

+#### July 6, 2022 small group, chp 12 p1-3:

+Chp 12, p1 text-gen, 200 epochs takes 5h to train on ROG-G17 computer,
+86-90 s/epoch
+Takes 2X as long on Colab GPU.
+Only tried 40 epochs, took 2 hours.
+165 s/epoch.

+Even after all that, generated text were mostly gibberish.
+Has some semblance of correct word order and noun and verb and adjectives, but movie reviews did not have any coherent meaning.
+Source movie reviews were all well written and coherent.
+Computer does not understanding meaning.
+It's just putting together random words based on parts of speech and based on statistical occurrence in movie reviews.